MarcoCrepaldi-iit/mOISC-dRISC/README.md

 + Quartus Prime Lite ([download](https://fpgasoftware.intel.com/?edition=lite));

-*Note: Quartus Prime Lite is subject to the acceptance of the End User License Agreement.
+*Note: Using Quartus Prime is subject to the acceptance of the End User License Agreement.
 See section License for further details.*

-## Compiling C source code
+## Compilation of C source code

 Compilation from C to binary files is achieved using `mc.py` and `m.py`.
 For ease of use we have created two scritps that compile the code by running both programs in sequence.